 form to .ibz files.

-The files, as they are originally copied, form a
+The backed-up files, as they are originally copied, form a

 raw backup that

 updates the backed-up files based on the changes recorded in the

 data corresponds to a single point in time.

 To avoid concurrency issues during backups of busy databases,